kismetwireless/kismet-docs/readme/040-datasources_wifi.md

 Devices known to have issues:
 * ath9k Atheros 802.11abgn cards are typically the most reliable, however they appear to return false packets with valid checksums on very small packets such as phy/control and powersave control packets.
 This may lead Kismet to detect spurious devices not actually present.
 * ath10k Atheros 802.11AC cards have many problems, including floods of spurious packets in monitor mode.
 These packets carry 'valid' checksum flags, making it impossible to programmatically filter them.
 Expect large numbers of false devices.
 It appears this will require a fix to the closed-source Atheros firmware to resolve.
-* iwlwifi Intel cards appear to have errors when tuning to HT40 and VHT channels, leading to microcode/firmware crashes and resets of the card.
-Kismet works around this by disabling HT and VHT channels and only tuning to basic channels.
-This means you will miss data packets from 11n and 11ac networks.
+* iwlwifi Intel cards, with older kernel drivers and firmware, have significant crashing issues when tuning to HT40 and HT80 channels.
+Modern kernels appear to have resolved this issue; if you cannot upgrade your kernel, you can disable HT and VHT channels by passing the source options `ht_channels=false` and `vht_channels=false`; such as `source=wlp4s0:name=someintel,ht_channels=false,vht_channels=false`

 Kismet generally *will not work* with most other out-of-kernel (drivers not shipped with Linux itself), specifically drivers such as the SerialMonkey RTL drivers used for many of the cheap, tiny cards shipped with devices like the Raspberry Pi and included in distributions like Raspbian.
 Some times it's possible to find other, supported drivers for the same hardware, however some cards have no working solution.